 What if I do not migrate my account to a subdomain?

 aXcelerate began rolling out these infrastructure changes in 2020.
-Changes will continue to occur throughout the first half of 2021, and we are hoping to tie this project up before the end of the year.
+Changes will continue to occur throughout 2021 with the aim to migrate all accounts by the end of the year.
 Failure to act on your part may result in the following:

 - Clients not being able to book onto courses through your website